eurostat/datalab/charts/datalab/README.md

     "user": ""
   }
 ```

+The `userNotification` values have to take into consideration the HTTP POST request sent from Prometheus Alert Manager [configured webhook](https://prometheus.io/docs/alerting/latest/configuration/#webhook_config) in the Alert Manager files, found in the value `prometheus.alertmanagerFiles.alertmanager.yml` in the Chart.
+An image example to be used is described in [here](../../images/user-notification-container).

 ### Onyxia
 For more information on Onyxia configurations visit the available documentation on [InseeFrLab Onyxia](https://github.com/InseeFrLab/onyxia), and take a look at the Chart on [Onyxia InseeFrLab Chart](https://github.com/InseeFrLab/helm-charts/tree/master/charts/onyxia).